Who is a Candidate?

 After the appropriate incision pattern is created, underlying tissues will be lifted and reshaped, the nipple and areola are repositioned, and excess skin is removed to create a more youthful, lifted breast.
 Although incision lines are permanent, they will fade over time and will be able to be hidden under a bra or clothing.

-Dr. Homas will provide detailed instructions for each patient to follow during recovery.
+Dr. Homas and Dr. Brostrom will provide detailed instructions for each patient to follow during recovery.
 A compression garment will need to be worn for a few weeks to reduce swelling and help support the breast tissues as they heal.
 Pain medication can be used to help with any discomfort.